 Legal Departments considering automation or technology solutions will find a wealth of information here, too.
 What work repeats?
 According to The GC350, 87 percent of general counsel report compliance as a primary discipline; consider the possibilities there for legal operations software solutions.

 No two Legal Departments are the same.
 Ensure your categories and subcategories are specifically tailored to the needs of your team, your industry and your company – then ensure your people know how to accurately and consistently record their matters.

 Matter value.
 The most straightforward metric: What’s at stake?

 This will be a powerful tool when analyzing your resourcing: Is your most expensive talent working on the lowest-stakes matters?
 Moreover, a cluster of small-dollar matters also can indicate a basic policy problem, business unit issue, or chance to bring legal technology tools together for a streamlined solution.

 A practice management system designed for in-house legal teams can make the collection of this information simple and steady; with Xakia’s matter entry form, it takes less than 30 seconds.
 Schedule a demo to learn how to measure your “what” – and how to put your metrics to work.

 If you missed the first part of our series, The Who of Legal Data Analytics, you can find it here.
 Next, we’ll look at the When – how to sort through your time spent as well as turnaround time.
 Finally, we’ll tie it all together with the Why.

-Download our infographic to see work types and resourcing plotted on a quadrant for highest impact.
+Download our legal resourcing quadrant fact sheet to see work types and resourcing plotted on a quadrant for highest impact.